exis-io/exis-io.github.io/pages/tour/Riffle.md

 With Riffle we want to deal only with the high level operations, or sending a [message][message] from one application to another.
 You can exchange messages between applications in different ways called *message patterns.*

-__Note:__ In software development, a pattern (or design pattern) is a general solution to a design problem that recurs repeatedly in many projects.
+__Definition:__ In software development, a pattern (or design pattern) is a general solution to a design problem that recurs repeatedly in many projects.
 Software designers adapt the pattern solution to their specific project.
 Patterns use a formal approach to describing a design problem, its proposed solution, and any other factors that might affect the problem or the solution.
 A successful pattern should have established itself as leading to a good solution in three previous projects or situations.

 In order to keep all of our terms consistent and understandable we call any software that interacts on the fabric an [*agent*][agent].
 Each app, user, or database-- anything that exchanges a [message][message] over the fabric is called an agent.